kyle-morton/React-Flux-Pluralsight/README.md

 Differs in 2 ways:
 1. Every payload is dispatched to all registered callbacks.
+**This means that each registered callback will see all payloads for all action types (even if they didn't subscribe to it specifically).

 2. Callbacks can wait for other callbacks to finish (this is what the waitFor() function is used for).